-Teacher-educators are also supported by free massive open online courses (MOOCs) available in English and Hindi.
+Teacher educators are also supported by free massive open online courses (MOOCs) available in English and Hindi.
 Over 50,000 participants have completed these MOOCs (Koomar et al, 2020).
-Evidence from Wolfenden et al. (2017) suggests that the programme engaged teachers to attempt more interactive and participatory practices in both lesson planning and in-classroom teaching.
-Wolfenden and colleagues' (2017) study also describes the enhanced digital literacy of teachers following engagement in the programme.
+Evidence from Wolfenden et al. (2017) suggests that the program engaged teachers to attempt more interactive and participatory practices in both lesson planning and in-classroom teaching.
+Wolfenden and colleagues' (2017) study also describes the enhanced digital literacy of teachers following engagement in the program.

-4 INCLUDES OPPORTUNITIES FOR REFLECTIVE PRACTICE AND PEER LEARNING/ COLLABORATION, AND ESTABLISHES TEACHER COMMUNITIES.
+4 INCLUDES OPPORTUNITIES FOR REFLECTIVE PRACTICE AND PEER LEARNING/COLLABORATION, AND ESTABLISHES TEACHER COMMUNITIES.

 Where TPD has been successful and resulted in improved instruction and student learning outcomes, it has been grounded in teacher collaboration (Burns & Lawrie, 2015).
-In one evaluation from Ecuador, several teachers affirmed that the process of transformation is not achieved via training, but rather on a day-to-day basis through experimentation and reflection in the classroom.
-They also stated that these experiences are enriched by the formation of teacher communities where ideas and experiences are shared (SUMMA, 2020).
-A mistaken presumption however is that teacher-to-teacher collaboration occurs naturally and needs little planning or investment.
-The value of peer-to-peer collaboration is achieved when particular conditions are present, the most critical being time and space for collaboration; headteacher/school leader support; presence of a more experienced facilitator; access to expertise (ideally a combination of face to face and remote support); and critically, teachers must feel 'in-charge' of their own learning (Burns & Lawrie, 2015).
-Evidence from China's Peking University X-Learning Centre also demonstrates the importance of informal learning amongst teachers within and across schools (Foundation for Information Technology Education and Development, 2019).
-Case Study 4 illustrates how TPD strategies deliberately provide opportunities for individual and collaborative learning amongteachers in Rwanda.
+In one evaluation from Ecuador, several teachers affirmed that the process of transformation is not achieved via training but rather, on a day-to-day basis through experimentation and reflection in the classroom.
+They also stated that these experiences are enriched by the formation of teacher communities where ideas and experiences are shared (SUMMA, 2021a).
+A mistaken presumption, however, is that teacher-to-teacher collaboration occurs naturally and needs little planning or investment.
+The value of peer-to-peer collaboration is realized when particular conditions are present, the most critical being time and space for collaboration; head teacher/school leader support; presence of a more experienced facilitator; access to expertise (ideally a combination of face-to-face and remote support); and crucially, teachers feeling "in-charge" of their own learning (Burns & Lawrie, 2015).
+Evidence from China's Peking University X-Learning Centre also demonstrates the importance of informal learning among teachers within and across schools (TPD@Scale Coalition for the Global South, 2019).
+Box 4 illustrates how TPD strategies deliberately provide opportunities for individual and collaborative learning among teachers in Rwanda.

-Case Study 4.
+Box 4.
 Reflective school-based teacher communities

-Funded by UKAid and implemented by a consortium led by the Education Development Trust, Building Learning Foundations (BLF) Rwanda focuses on establishing solid foundations at the primary level (P1 to P6) in all government and government-aided schools through 3 pillars: teacher development, leadership for learning, and system strengthening.
+Funded by UKAid and implemented by a consortium led by the Education Development Trust, Building Learning Foundations (BLF) Rwanda focuses on establishing solid foundations at the primary level (P1 to P6) in all government and government-aided schools through three pillars: teacher development, leadership for learning, and system strengthening.

-For the TPD pillar, the programme provides self- and peer-learning toolkits to all English and Mathematics teachers at the primary level.
-The toolkits consist of printed books with supporting audio-visual materials on removable media which cover subject-specific pedagogy and content.
+For the TPD pillar, the program provides self- and peer-learning toolkits to all English and Mathematics teachers at the primary level.
+The toolkits consist of printed books and supporting audio-visual materials on removable media that cover subject-specific pedagogy and content.
 The toolkits have been designed to be used on teachers' own mobile phones.
 In addition, each school has been provided with two smartphones so that teachers can watch the instructional videos and film their own classes for self-reflection and peer discussion.
 Teachers meet at least once a month and use adaptable, guided communities of practice session plans to discuss and reflect on toolkit content as well as any practical classroom challenges that they face.